 - A. Purposes.
 The purposes of the Flood Plain District are to ensure public safety by reducing threats to life and personal injury; eliminate new hazards to emergency response officials; prevent the occurrence of public emergencies resulting from water quality contamination and pollution due to flooding; avoid the loss of utility services which if damaged by flooding would disrupt or shut down the utility network and impact regions of the community beyond the site of flooding; eliminate costs associated with the response and cleanup of flooding conditions; and reduce damage to public and private property resulting from flooding waters. - B. Overlay District.
 The Flood Plain District shall be deemed to be superimposed over other districts in this Zoning Bylaw.
-In the event any regulations of this Flood Plain District are in conflict with the regulations of any other districts, the more restrictive regulation shall govern. - C. Applicability.
-The Flood Plain District includes: All special flood hazard areas designated as Zone A or AE on the Norfolk County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program as may be updated or revised.
-The map panels of the Norfolk County FIRM that are wholly or partially within the Town of Medway are panel numbers 25021C 0136E, 0137E, 0138E, 0139E, 0141E, 0142E, 0413E, and 0144E with a preliminary date of June 12, 2009 and an effective date of July 17, 2012.
-The exact boundaries of the District may be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Norfolk County Flood Insurance Study (FIS) with an effective date of July 17, 2012.
+The floodplain management regulations found in this Floodplain Overlay District section shall take precedence over any less restrictive conflicting local laws, by-laws or codes.
+The degree of flood protection required by this bylaw is considered reasonable but does not imply total flood protection.
+Property owners constructing structures and improvements in a Flood Plain District do so at their own risk.
+Natural changes can occur over time which may affect the flood elevations.
+In the event any regulations of this Flood Plain District are in conflict with the regulations of any other districts, the more restrictive regulation shall govern.
+The Town designates the Building Commissioner as the Town's floodplain administrator. - C. Applicability.
+The Flood Plain District includes: All special flood hazard areas within the Town of Medway designated as Zone A or AE on the Norfolk County Flood Insurance Rate Map (FIRM) dated July 16, 2015 issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
+These maps indicate the 1%-chance regulatory floodplain.
+The exact boundaries of the District may be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Norfolk County Flood Insurance Study (FIS) with an effective date of July 16, 2015.
 The FIRM and FIS report are incorporated herein by reference and are on file with the Town Clerk, Planning and Economic Development Board, Conservation Commission, Building Department and Board of Assessors. - D. Definitions.
 As used in this Section 5.6, the following terms shall have the following meanings: - Area of Special Flood Hazard: The land in the floodplain that is subject to a one percent or greater chance of flooding in any given year.
 The area may be designated as Zone A, AO, AH, A1-30, AE, A99, V1-30, VE, or V.